St. Albert Public Preschool offers an inclusive Preschool environment that provides supports and services for children of all abilities.

 - providing programming in all areas of child development including communication, social, emotional, cognitive and physical skills;

-- providing programming which meets their developmental needs;
+- providing programming which meets each child's needs developmental needs;

 - fostering self-esteem through relationships with children and adults who express acceptance and respect for all children;